Community Services & Programs

 The rental properties must meet minimum security standards.
-A representative from the Burnaby RCMP will conduct a security evaluation of the property and make recommendations.
+A representative from the City of Burnaby Crime Prevention Team will conduct a security evaluation of the property and make recommendations.
 The following minimum standards must be met before advancing:

 - A quality deadbolt must be installed in all suite doors.
 The bolt must be a minimum of 1- inch in length and the hole in the frame must be the same size as the bolt.

 - Strike Plates on wood-framed doors must be secured with a 3-inch screw into the stud.

 - All suite doors must have eye viewers (preferably 180-190 degrees, 65 inches from the floor).